wp-plugins/post-expirator/readme.txt

 == Wordpress MU ==

-This plugin is compataibile with Wordpress MU 1.5+, however currently it will not work in the mu-plugins folder due to the plugin activation functions.
+This plugin is compatible with Wordpress 3.0+, however currently it will not work in the mu-plugins folder due to the plugin activation functions.

 == Credits ==